Quantum speed limit for observables from quantum asymmetry: Concluding remarks

 \section{Concluding remarks}

 In the present work, we have derived a quantum speed limit for observables in terms of the quantum asymmetry of the quantum state relative to the observable.
-This quantum speed limit can be determined from weak quantum measurements, is metrologically relevant and directly related to the coherence encoded in the time-dependent quantum state.
-Interestingly, this novel formulation of the quantum speed limit can also be expressed as a quantum thermodynamic speed limit for the nonequilibrium entropy production.
+This quantum speed limit can be determined from weak quantum measurements, provides a lower bound to the amount of information about a parameter conjugate to the observable, and directly related to the coherence encoded in the time-dependent quantum state relative to the eigenbasis of the observable.
+Interestingly, this novel formulation of the quantum speed limit can also be used to express a quantum thermodynamic speed limit for the nonequilibrium entropy production.

 Our results strengthen the intuition that quantum asymmetry and coherence are important quantum resources.
-In future work, it will be interesting to investigate whether other measures of general quantum correlation and entanglement can also be leveraged to derive upper bounds on quantum speed.
+In future work, it will be interesting to investigate whether certain measures of general quantum correlation and entanglement can also be leveraged to derive upper bounds on quantum speed.
 In particular, it will be interesting to study whether asymmetry, coherence, and entanglement arise in other notions of speed, such as speed of basis rotation \cite{Naseri2024NJP} which are crucial in different protocols of quantum technology.

 \acknowledgments{A.B. acknowledges the support from the Fulbright Visiting Scholar Program sponsored by the US Department of State during the completion the present work.
-AB would also like to thank ICTP Asean Network and PCS IBS for granting a short research visit.
+AB would also like to thank ICTP Asean Network and PCS IBS for a short research visit grant.
 The work of H.L.P was funded by the postdoctoral program in BRIN (National Agency for Research and Innovation), Indonesia.
 This work was partly supported by the {\it Lembaga Pengelolaan Dana Pendidikan} (LPDP) under the scheme of {\it Riset dan Inovasi untuk Indonesia Maju} (RIIM) managed by BRIN with the grant number: 61/II.7/HK/2024.
 S.D. acknowledges support from the John Templeton Foundation under Grant No. 63626.
 This work was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Quantum Information Science program in Chemical Sciences, Geosciences, and Biosciences, under Award No. DE-SC0025997.}